ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-01-20-Taming_Tail.md

 ## Preface

 This is my personal summary from reading <a href="https://a16z.com/2020/08/12/taming-the-tail-adventures-in-improving-ai-economics/" target="_blank">Taming the Tail: Adventures in Improving AI Economics</a>, which was published on the Andreessen Horowitz blog <a href="https://a16z.com/" target="_blank">a16z.com</a>, a Silicon Valley venture capital (VC) investor.
-This VC supported the likes of Skype and Facebook when they were still little known and dozens of others whos digital services we are using in our daily lives.
+This VC supported the likes of Skype and Facebook when they were still little known and dozens of others whose digital services we are using in our daily lives.
 The article is excellently written, and part of the <a href="https://a16z.com/2020/12/17/ai-in-2020/" target="_blank">AI in 2020</a> series.
 This series is a distillation of dozens of interviews the authors lead with ML tams and thus marks a great resource for machine learning professionals who want deep insights into new AI developments, be it startups or mature companies.
 And last but not least it helps evaluating the next job opportunities.